Where to Start

 - Maureen Kieffer: All students enrolled in a Child Law or Public Interest Legal Writing section

-- Jayne Schreiber: Full-time students with last names beginning with A-G
+- Hollis Hanover: Students with last names beginning with A-G

-- Sheila Simhan: Full-time students with last names beginning with H-O
+- Sheila Simhan: Students with last names beginning with H-O

-- Marianne Deagle: Full-time students with last names beginning with P-Z
+- Marianne Deagle: Students with last names beginning with P-Z